 It would be nice to be able to draw a family tree for mankind.
 There exists much evidence for numerous intermediate species between man and his last common ancestor (LCA) with chimpanzees.
 But it is currently impossible to distinguish a linear sequence of species on such a tree.
 To continue the metaphor, the tree really looks more like a bush, with twigs sticking out in all directions, masking the underlying branches.
 Nevertheless, it is convenient to group together some twigs whose similar characteristics indicate they may sprout from a common branch.

 Before going further, some vocabulary is necessary.
 A primate is a mammal of the order Primates (logically enough), mostly arboreal, ranging in size from lemurs to gorillas, and including, among others, monkeys, chimpanzees, gibbons and man.
-Hominins are species on the main human twig of the bush of evolution, members of the family Hominidae.2)Wikipedia lists six classifications for humans beneath the family Hominidae: subfamily Homininae, tribe Homini, subtribe Hominina, genus Homo, species, H. Sapiens, subspecies H. s. sapiens.
+Hominins are species on the main human twig of the bush of evolution, members of the family Hominidae.2Wikipedia lists six classifications for humans beneath the family Hominidae: subfamily Homininae, tribe Homini, subtribe Hominina, genus Homo, species, H. Sapiens, subspecies H. s. sapiens.
 Who can possibly remember and distinguish those three different endings for homini – ai,i and a?
-The chimpanzee twig is composed of panins.
+Members of the chimpanzee twig are called panins.

 There are some points of which we are quite certain: